Who Is Johnny Depp?

 Depp also starred in the Tim Burton comedy Dark Shadows (2012).
 In the film, he plays Barnabas Collins, a vampire who escapes imprisonment and returns to his family home.
 There, Collins tries to help his descendents played by Michelle Pfeiffer, Chloë Grace Moretz and Jonny Lee Miller.
 Depp was a longtime fan of the film's source material—the late 1960s gothic soap opera Dark Shadows—and encouraged friend Burton to bring it to the big screen.

 Unfortunately, Depp's next big budget endeavor didn't fare nearly as well as his earlier films.
 In 2013, the A-list actor teamed up with Pirates producer Jerry Bruckheimer once again in the Disney film The Lone Ranger.
-The film—costing more than $215 million to produce with big names like Pirates director Gore Verbinski and The Social Network (2010) star Armie Hammer at the helm—performed horribly at the box office and received lackluster reviews.
-The film debuted in second place at the box office during its opening weekend, but only grossed $48.9 million.
-Disney executives expected a potential $190 million loss because of the film.
+The film, which cost more than $215 million to produce, performed poorly at the box office and received lackluster reviews.

-Depp took on the role of notorious crime boss Whitey Bulger in the 2015 biopic Black Mass.
-“James Bulger is a fascinating creature and we all want to know what drove him I think,” Depp said about the role in an interview with IGN.
-“As much as I want to talk to James Bulger and sit down with him and understand him, I also want to sit down with the victims families and know that side as well so that is thrown in with the performance.
-The people of Boston are going to dictate my performance.
-James Bulger, whatever he presents to me, is going to dictate that performance as well.
+Depp then took on the role of notorious crime boss Whitey Bulger in the 2015 biopic Black Mass.
+“James Bulger is a fascinating creature and we all want to know what drove him, I think,” Depp said in an interview with IGN.
+“As much as I want to talk to James Bulger and sit down with him and understand him, I also want to sit down with the victims' families and know that side as well so that is thrown in with the performance. ...
 I don’t think it’s as easy as good versus evil and I hope to show that in the film and I hope to do everybody justice.”

 In 2012, stories began to circulate that Depp and Paradis had split up.
 Depp initially denied these rumors, but his representative confirmed the couple's break-up in June.
 In a statement given to Entertainment Tonight, Depp's representative said that the pair "have amicably separated" and asked that people "respect their privacy" and "the privacy of their children."
 Depp and Paradis had been together for nearly 14 years when they split.

 Depp met another future love interest on the set of a film while still publicly involved with Paradis.
 While filming The Rum Diary, he met co-star Amber Heard.
 The couple was seen publicly together for the first time in 2012, not long after Depp's split with Paradis.
 The couple got engaged on Christmas Eve in 2013 and tied the knot in February 2015.
-Just 15 months later, in May 2016, Heard filed for divorce.
+Heard filed for divorce in May 2016, and shortly afterward she also filed a restraining order, alleging that Depp had been verbally and physically abusive.
+The two reached a settlement that August, and the divorce was finalized the following January.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!